Design Thinking Activities

 – Set up a process, create a framework so the team has a vision and is focused in solving the right problem at the right time.

-3. Converge to the most desirable / viable / achievable solution.
-It’s a purely a team based activity — stakeholders, users, designers, developers, customer support should be all in.
+4. Converge to the most desirable / viable / achievable solution.

 Activities varies depending on time, people, resources but usually includes:

-– For building a common understanding about users : User journey reviews, personas creation.
+– For building a common understanding about users : Contextual inquiries, switch interviews, user journey reviews, personas creation.

 User Centered Design